Cleopatra Algemene Studentenvereniging Groningen

-Cleopatra General Student Association Groningen (Cleopatra Algemene Studentenvereniging Groningen) is a student association in Groningen, the Netherlands.
-As of 2006, the association had approximately 280 members.
+Cleopatra General Student Association Groningen (Cleopatra Algemene Studentenvereniging Groningen) is a studentenvereniging (student association) in Groningen, the Netherlands.
+As of 2025, the association had approximately 500 members.

 History

 Cleopatra was founded on December 3, 1985.
 At the time of its founding, all existing student associations were either traditional/conservative, or Christian, or Frisian.
 Cleopatra emerged from a tutor group of the Economy faculty of Groningen State University.
 Legend has it that the tutor group initially proposed to name the new association after their tutor, Theo van Uum.
 Van Uum objected however.
 It was only at the notary that the founders named it after the ancient politician Cleopatra.